jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ##  9 bristol farms market cafe los anegeles los angeles
     ## 10 cafe'50s                  los angeles  los angeles
     ## # … with 300 more rows

+Fabulous fixing!
+Now that you’ve created consistent spelling for each city, it will be much easier to compute summary statistics by city.

 ## reclin: Linking records with Pair Blocking